-So then, the question arises - how do I celebrate my child's December birthday in style without it being the only focus of the season?
-And the answer - why, a Winter Wonderland Party of course.
+So then, the question arises – how do I celebrate my child’s December birthday in style without it being the only focus of the season?
+And the answer – why, a DNA Kids Winter Wonderland Party of course!

-So the Winter Wonderland party focuses brilliantly on everything Wintery rather than revolving specifically around Christmas: snowmen, penguins, snowballs and sleigh rides as opposed to the religious aspects of it.
-So regardless of your beliefs (or lack of) this is a truly enchanting and relevant party to choose for a quarter of the year.
+Our Winter Wonderland Party focuses brilliantly on everything Wintry rather than revolving specifically around Christmas, i.e. snowmen, penguins, snowballs and sleigh rides as opposed to the religious aspects of it.
+So, regardless of your beliefs (or lack of) this is a truly enchanting and relevant party to choose for a quarter of the year.

-But that's all taken care of for you.
-There's still a lot that you can do to Winter-up your party and make your child feel as though they are the most important part of the season, outranking even Santa himself.
+Whilst we take care of the entertainment side of things, there’s still a lot that you can do to Winter-up your party and make your child feel as though they are the most important part of the season, outranking even Santa himself!

-It's great fun and a great challenge as well to plan your child's party so enjoy it and take the opportunity to let your creative juices run wild.
-One final piece of crucial advice - when you call us up to book your DNA party make sure you get yourself the snow machine for the icing on the tree-shaped cake.
+It’s fun and a great challenge to plan your child’s party, so enjoy it and take the opportunity to let your creative juices run wild!
+One final piece of crucial advice – when you call us up to book your DNA Kids party please make sure you get yourself the snow machine for the icing on the tree-shaped cake!